 Course Course Description Credit Hrs.
 Contact Hrs.
-HIST 4302 HISTORY OF AFRICAN AMERICAN WOMEN (3) 3 3 History of women with African descent from the enslavement period to the present.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+HIST 4302 HISTORY OF AFRICAN AMERICAN WOMEN (3) History of women with African descent from the enslavement period to the present.
 Emphasis on issues of racism and sexism in late 19th century and 20th century U.S. society with relation to the feminist, womanist, Civil Rights and Black Power movements.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+3 3

-HIST 4303 RENAISSANCE AND REFORMATION (3) Aspects of 15th and 16th century political and cultural history.
-3 3 Prerequisite: Consent of the department.
+HIST 4303 RENAISSANCE AND REFORMATION (3) 3 3 Aspects of 15th and 16th century political and cultural history.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
 HIST 4305 THE CIVIL RIGHTS MOVEMENT (3) 3 3 The African American struggle for civil rights since 1900 with an emphasis on the period since World War II.
-Prerequisites: Consent of the department.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
 HIST 4307 THE EUROPEAN WORLD IN THE 20TH CENTURY (3) 3 3 Europe from 1914 to the present.
-Prerequisite: Consent of the department.
+Prerequisites: Junior standing or successful completion of at least one course with a grade of C or higher.
 HIST 4308 THE VIETNAM WAR (3) 3 3 The causes and effects of the Vietnam War with an empasis on the United States and its role from World War II to 1975.
-Prerequisite: Consent of the department.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
 HIST 4311 RACE AND LABOR IN THE UNITED STATES (3) 3 3 Race and race relationships through labor struggle and the formation of the United States working-class.
 Central focus on working women and men of color from the midnineteenth through the twentieth century.
-Prerequisites: HIST 1310/131 or consent of the department.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.

+Course Course Description Credit Hrs.
+Contact Hrs.
 HIST 4312 THE NINETEENTH CENTURY IN EUROPE (3) 3 3 Europe during the 19th Century.
-Prerequisite: Consent of the department.
-HIST 4313 HISTORY OF CHRISTIANITY (3) 3 3 Origin of Christianity, its spread, development of doctrines and practices, movements within the church, various denominations.
-HIST 4314 THE CIVIL WAR AND RECONSTRUCTION 1850-1876 (3) 3 3
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.